cisco/cisco-network-node-utils/README.md

 open source management tools.
 This release supports Cisco NX-OS nodes running NX-OS 7.0(3)I2(1) and later.

+Please note: A virtual Nexus N9000/N3000 may be helpful for development and testing.
+Users with a valid [cisco.com](http://cisco.com) user ID can obtain a copy of a virtual Nexus N9000/N3000 by sending their [cisco.com](http://cisco.com) user ID in an email to <get-n9kv@cisco.com>.
+If you do not have a [cisco.com](http://cisco.com) user ID please register for one at [https://tools.cisco.com/IDREG/guestRegistration](https://tools.cisco.com/IDREG/guestRegistration)

 ## <a name="installation">Installation</a>

 To install the CiscoNodeUtils, use the following command: